hf-kklein/exclusive_end_dates.github.io/index.md

 Generally the different temporal resolution between systems/languages gives rise to uncertainties.
 Even if you provided an inclusive end datetime with seconds, what if milli and microseconds are supported?
 With inclusive end dates there'll always be a little gap between two adjacent time slices whose width is determined by the resolution of the datetime type in the respective language or system.
 You don't even need multiple systems for these edge cases to become relevant, they can already occur in the integration of the application with the underlying database/ORM.

+## How to model 1 day / 0 day time slices?
+When modeling time slices with the duration "1 unit" (be it 1day, 1second, 1 milli second...) you'll have problems with inclusive ends.
+Think of a contract which starts on `2024-01-01`.
+Its duration is 1 day, so the inclusive end would be `2024-01-01`, too.

+How can you differentiate between contracts with a duration of 1 day and 0 days?
+Would a 0 day duration lead to `end` < `start` time slices, just so that you can still apply the odd `duration+1` logic from above?
+You can literally see, how annoying it is, when the time slice does not obey the rule `end - start = duration`.
+Just don't do it.
+Use exclusive ends.

 ## What about the Users and their Habits?
 In spoken language it's unusual to use midnight of the next day when speaking about end dates.
 So for users it might be helpful to display end dates inclusively like `2021-01-31` or even `2021-01-31T23:59:59` but those kind of helpful "guides to the eye" should be restricted to only happen in the UI.
 The real data underneath should not work with inclusive end dates.